Decision tree: Overview

 Decision trees are commonly used in operations research and operations management.
 If, in practice, decisions have to be taken online with no recall under incomplete knowledge, a decision tree should be paralleled by a probability model as a best choice model or online selection model algorithm.
 Another use of decision trees is as a descriptive means for calculating conditional probabilities.

 Decision trees, influence diagrams, utility functions, and other decision analysis tools and methods are taught to undergraduate students in schools of business, health economics, and public health, and are examples of operations research or management science methods.
+These tools are also used to predict decisions of householders in normal and emergency scenarios.

 Decision-tree building blocks

 Decision-tree elements

 Drawn from left to right, a decision tree has only burst nodes (splitting paths) but no sink nodes (converging paths).
 So used manually they can grow very big and are then often hard to draw fully by hand.
 Traditionally, decision trees have been created manually – as the aside example shows – although increasingly, specialized software is employed.